Barry Lyga: Career

-Hero-Type is Lyga's third YA novel, also set in Brookdale.
+Hero-Type is Lyga's third young adult novel, also set in Brookdale.
 Kevin Ross (Kross to his friends) saved Leah Muldoon's life, and the town treats him as a hero.
 However, when patriotic Brookdale witnesses him removing "Support the Troops" magnets from his car, he's set in a compromising position.
 The town turns against him, and he engages in a mental and verbal fight with a classmate over the rights and wrongs and simple interpretations and beliefs of what it means to be patriotic.

 Goth Girl Rising is the direct sequel to The Astonishing Adventures of Fanboy and Goth Girl.
 Set six months after the events of the first novel Goth Girl Rising follows Kyra as she returns home from Maryland Mental Health Unit.

 In 2015 Lyga co-wrote the novel After the Red Rain with Peter Facinelli and Robert DeFranco.
 It is set on a future Earth whose population is grappling with dwindling resources.

 Lyga's first graphic novel Mangaman, a meta-fictional tale of East meet West, as a manga boy breaks through a hole in reality and meets a real girl, was illustrated by artist Colleen Doran.
 It was published in 2011, and received a starred review in Kirkus Reviews.

 In 2018, Lyga wrote Thanos: Titan Consumed, a novel in conjunction with the Marvel Cinematic Universe which tells the story of Marvel Comics villain Thanos.